Defining

 Survivor needs

-This intentional, consent-driven process, where engagement is voluntary and based on informed choice, is guided by the needs of those who have been impacted.
+This thoughtful and intentional, consent-driven process, where engagement is voluntary and based on informed choice, is guided by the needs of those who have been impacted.
 The process prioritizes safety, healing, and agency.
 Those who have been harmed hold an integral role in determining how harm is addressed and repaired.

 healing-centered